PolThm/paslchoix-server/README.md

 # Pas l'choix

-## An engaging and interactive random draw app
+## An engaging and interactive "Secret Santa" app, and more.

 Demo: https://paslchoix.netlify.app/